 In 2013, sensory abnormalities became a diagnostic criterion for autism.
 Around the same time, Orefice, Ginty, and colleagues started studying hypersensitivity to light touch — the most common touch dysfunction in autism.

 The researchers developed mouse models of autism and used them to pinpoint sensory neurons that, when disrupted, give rise to touch hypersensitivity.
-They found that certain mutations in peripheral sensory neurons that innervate the skin caused hypersensitivity to light touch.
+They found that that innervate the skin caused hypersensitivity to light touch.

 “Autism is canonically thought of as a brain-based condition, so the idea that peripheral neurons could contribute to any feature of autism was rather surprising,” Orefice said.